surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - LFO Shuffle parameter can now be extended to allow bipolar shuffle (useful for adding swing in the step sequencer)
   - MSEG Editor now supports lasso/marquee node selection (Shift+left mouse drag )
   - LFO EG can now be deactivated.
 Right-click any of the DAHDSR sliders
-  - Scene-level mdulation sources can now independently modulate global parameters (any FX parameter, for example).
+  - Scene-level modulation sources can now independently modulate global parameters (any FX parameter, for example).
     Previously, only Scene A scene-level modulators were applied
   - Fixed a bug where Scene LFOs were triggered at the outset, which almost never mattered unless you modulated something latched, like a noisy FX